SongM/MicroTireProfiling/README.md

 # MicroTireProfiling
 20170727
+20171020

 I. Download the program folder

 II.
 Download the data folder

+1. Pre-processing image file

+1.A Install Adobe DNG Converter

+Download the installment file from https://helpx.adobe.com/photoshop/using/adobe-dng-converter.html Install Adobe DNG Converter follow the instruction.

+1.B Convert Raw Image (.NEF) to .DNG format

+Open Adobe DNG Converter
+On Step 1, select the folder where .NEF files are.
+On Step 2, select the location to save converted images.
+On Step 3, select the name for converted images (suggest:img_(4 Digit Serial Number), and select File extension as .dng.
+On Step 4, click 'Change Preferences...',
+  Compatibility: Custom...
+    Backward Version: DNG 1.4
+    Linear (demosaiced): uncheck
+    Uncompressed: uncheck
+  No need to change the remaining
+Click Convert, the program will start to convert all .NEF file to .DNG file (it takes several seconds per image)

+2. Put images into corresponding subfolders

-1. put all checkerboard images into 'cam_laser_calib' subfolder in data folder root.
+2.A put all checkerboard images into 'cam_laser_calib' subfolder in data folder root.
-2. put all the reference checkerboard image and images taken by blackboard into 'ps_ball' subfolder in data folder root.
+2.B put all the reference checkerboard image and images taken by blackboard into 'ps_ball' subfolder in data folder root.
-3. put all whiteboard images into 'whiteboard' subfolder in data folder root.
+2.C put all whiteboard images into 'whiteboard' subfolder in data folder root.
-4. put all laser and ps images into 'ps_scan' folder.
+2.D put all laser and ps images into 'ps_scan' folder.

 III. open the following .m files in program folder,